Nicklas Bäckström: Personal life

 Bäckström's father Anders is a Swedish hockey player who played his career for Brynäs IF, totaling ten seasons for the club.
 Nicklas' mother Catrin Bäckström (born in Finland) played handball in the Swedish and Finnish Elite League in the late 1970s and early 1980s.
 Nicklas' older brother Kristoffer is a former professional hockey player, who played the second tier of the Swedish league system with Hammarby IF, and in a German league.
 Bäckström and his wife, Liza Berg, have three children, two daughters and a son.
 The family lives in Arlington, Virginia, during the season.
 Bäckström is a keen football fan and an avid supporter of Arsenal F.C.

+Nicklas Bäckström is sometimes confused with another NHL player, former goalkeeper Niklas Bäckström, as their names only differ by a single letter.
+However, this is coincidental and they are not related.
+While Nicklas Bäckström is Swedish, Niklas Bäckström hails from Finland.